jbx-protocol/juice-docs/docs/dao/jbx.md

 ## Premine

-A total of 144,246,772 v1 $JBX was premined to pay for the initial development of the Juicebox and the libraries/tools which made it possible.
+A total of 144,246,772 (old) $JBX was premined to pay for the initial development of the Juicebox and the libraries/tools which made it possible.
 You can learn about this in [this blog post](/updates/premine/).
 This premine constitutes ~7.02% of the $JBX supply as of December 7th, 2023.

 [^1]: The `totalSupply` of v3 JBX includes the supplies of v1/v2 JBX.
 [^2]: For a clearer understanding, look at this [bonding curve calculator on Desmos](https://www.desmos.com/calculator/9pewqesyj5).
 Use `r = 0.7`.